rkapl123/rkapl123.github.io/README.md

 The commit on the last line for the QuantLib submodule could either be communicated along with the release or can always be found on the git code page when having selected the release tag in the branch/tag switch.

-Another challenge is to get the correct boost binary for the Visual Studio version (from https://sourceforge.net/projects/boost/files/boost-binaries/), to find the appropriate toolset version compatible with visual studio a good reference is https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#Internal_version_numbering, the runtime library version is in the last column, the toolset version (as needed by the linker looking up the libraries) can be obtained by taking the first three digits of the runtime library version and dropping the decimal point, e.g. '143' for all Visual Studio 2022 versions.
+Another challenge is to get the correct boost binary for the Visual Studio version (from [sourceforge boost-binaries](https://sourceforge.net/projects/boost/files/boost-binaries/)), to find the appropriate toolset version compatible with visual studio a good reference is [Microsoft Visual C++ Internal_version_numbering](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#Internal_version_numbering), the runtime library version is in the last column, the toolset version (as needed by the linker looking up the libraries) can be obtained by taking the first three digits of the runtime library version and dropping the decimal point, e.g. '143' for all Visual Studio 2022 versions.

 Since boost 1_78, there is a problem with the application binary interface, it's important to add a target_compile_definition that restricts the used version to 0x0600 after the add_executable of the orea-test-suite in $ORE/OREAnalytics/test/CMakeLists.txt: